gdpashov/SwiftUI-Combine-Library/README.md

 ## App Structure

-`API`/`APIService`
+1. `API`/`APIService`

+> Uses Combine

-Creates a publisher that requests an API service, validates the response, and decodes the result JSON data into specified object.
+Creates a publisher that requests an API service, validates the response, and decodes the result JSON data into a specified object.

-Returns `AnyPublisher<T, Error>` where `T` is either `Data` to return raw data or `Defined Type` to aplly JSON transformation of returned data.
+Returns `AnyPublisher<T, Error>` where:

+- `T` is either `Data` to return the raw data or `Defined Type` to apply JSON transformation to the returned data.
+The object models of the returned Open Library JSON data are specified in `Models`/`OpenLibrarySearchResult`.

+- `Error` is the error that may arise during execution.

+2. `ViewModels`/`APIRequestViewModel`

 ```Swift
 <!DOCTYPE html>